gnaaruag/port-blog/src/content/blog/experimenting-with-kolmogorov-arnold-networks.md

 Now to be frank I do not understand this beyond a fundamental level but I just HAD to do something with it.

-So I built a black box classifier with the help of the python package the authors provided along with the paper.
+So I built a classifier with the help of the python package the authors provided along with the paper.

 And you know i just had to complicate this because of course I had to, so instead of classifying something simple like mnist numbers I picked a pancreatic cancer dataset.